kevindaus/tomblocator/README.md

 );

 ```
-Save the file by pressing `ctrl + s` .
-Now close the file.
+Save the file by pressing `ctrl + s` and close the file.

 7. Execute `notepad console.php` , notepad should open then paste this configuration code
 ```php
 <?php